 Legislation in some countries requires mining companies to engage with Indigenous Peoples and, in some cases, to seek their consent before starting a mining operation on their land.
 But in most countries, neither Indigenous Peoples nor any other population group actually have the right to veto development projects that affect them.

-However, ICMM member companies have committed to ‘work to obtain the consent of indigenous communities for new projects (and changes to existing projects) that are located on lands traditionally owned by or under customary use of indigenous peoples and are likely to have significant adverse impacts’.
+However, ICMM company members have committed to work to obtain the consent of indigenous communities for new projects (and changes to existing projects) located on lands traditionally owned by, or under customary use of, Indigenous Peoples that are likely to have significant adverse impacts ('Indigenious Peoples and Mining: Position Statement').
 ICMM’s view is that all responsible mining companies should consider free, prior and informed consent (FPIC) as a principle to be respected to the greatest degree possible.

 Engaging with integrity